robertlemke/RobertLemke.Plugin.Blog/README.md

       package: RobertLemke.Plugin.Blog
 ```

-* Add this to your TS, assuming your content should appear in section "main":
+* Add this to your TypoScript, assuming your content should appear in section "main":

 ```
 blogPostPage < page {